 The banner arrived pressure mounted with glass against a brown paper board.
 Mold is clearly visible inside the frame.
 The banner has weathered countless episodes of moisture and possibly insects, however despite the stains and losses, the banner presents a strong graphic image with historical significance.

-This banner is proudly owned and displayed by the First Parish Church of Norwell, MA.
+This banner is proudly owned and displayed by the First Parish of Norwell, MA.
 The Rev. Samuel May, a well known abolitionist, educational reformer, and preacher at the First Parish Church of Norwell between 1836 and 1942, also was a favorite uncle of Louise May Alcott.
 Rev. May’s Cold Water Army group fought to close down rum shops in Norwell, Massachusetts.
 It is believed that May and the children broke open the rum barrels and poured them out in front of his home, May Elms.

 Conservation of the banner has begun with fumigation, surface cleaning, and reducing adhesive used to attach the banner into the old frame.
 It was then hand stitched to a padded, fabric-covered museum panel and pressure mounted with a UV-filtering acrylic box.